SNSystems/hello-rld/README.md

     ~~~

     (If you use a non bash-like shell, replace `$(pwd)` in the second of these commands with the path of your current working directory.)

+1. Build the program and run it:

+    ~~~bash
+    cd /hello-rld
+    make
+    ./a.out
+    ~~~

+    You will be met with the traditional cheery greeting.